MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 };
 ```

-Although the perfectly reflective texture shown in the preceding code snippet is fun in a sample, environmental texturing is probably better used with restraint lest it trigger an "uncanny valley" response (the texture, of course, is only an estimate based on what the camera recorded).
+Although the perfectly reflective texture shown in the preceding code snippet is fun in a sample, environmental texturing is probably better used with restraint lest it trigger an "uncanny valley" response (the texture is only an estimate based on what the camera recorded).

 ### Shared and persistent AR experiences